Murs000/CRMSystem/README.md

 # CRMSystem

-A robust CRM system designed to streamline customer relationship management processes, built with .NET and implementing CQRS with MediatR.
+CRM system designed to streamline customer relationship management processes, built with .NET and implementing CQRS with MediatR.
 The project emphasizes observability with integrated logging, metrics, and monitoring using **Prometheus**, **Grafana**, **Elasticsearch**, and **Kibana**.

 ## 📁 Project Structure